gnh1201/welsonjs/WelsonJS.Augmented/WelsonJS.ManagedObject/README.md

 The functionality previously provided by `WelsonJS.Toolkit` has been migrated to managed COM modules included in this package.
 New applications should use `WelsonJS.ManagedObject` instead of `WelsonJS.Toolkit`.

+If migration is difficult due to compatibility requirements, you can use the `WelsonJS.Legacy.Cipher` and `WelsonJS.Legacy.Toolkit` ProgIDs, which provide compatibility with the existing APIs.

 ### Migration summary

 | Legacy                           | Replacement                  |